Import Subscribers: Prepare your CSV file

 While often you will want to have leads flow into your account that opt-in or purchase something from you, it's common to have an existing set of subscribers from another email system you'd like to import.

 Note: Campaign Refinery strictly allows permission-based opt-in subscribers only.
-No cold or 3rd party data is allowed on the platform, any use this type of data will result in an immediate and permanent ban from the platform without refunds.
+No cold or 3rd party data is permitted on the platform.
+Any use of this type of data will result in an immediate and permanent ban from the platform without refunds.

-You'll need to make sure your contacts are in the most common file format used by email platforms known as CSV (Comma Separated Values).
+- Preparing Your CSV.
+Please make sure your contacts are in the most common file format used by email platforms, CSV (Comma Separated Values).

 - First Name

 - Email Address

 If you'd like to import additional custom fields, such as phone, address, etc., you should prepare them in advance.
 You can read our instructions for custom fields here.

 One great feature of Campaign Refinery is the ability to create and/or apply tags to contacts during import.
 This is especially useful for converting from a prior email platform, regardless if it used the idea of tags or lists.

 - Preparing for Tags.
 When you get your CSV from an existing email tool, it will likely look something like this.